rwev/coyote.life/content/articles/published/philosophy--money--american-home-ownership.md

-Title: Questioning the American Dream: Home Ownership
+Title: Questioning American Home Ownership
-Category: philosophy/money
+Category: philosophy/wealth
-Tags: liberty,anticonsumption,independence
 Status: published

 Gullible to the empty promise of bank marketing, in which one "rewards" themselves with a large financed purchase, a chunk of debt that they've "earned", many are over-eager to take out lines of credit offered them.